jwonagel/smoker/Client/python-client-generated/README.md

 ## Installation & Usage
 ### pip install

-If the python package is hosted on Github, can install directly from Github
+If the python package is hosted on Github, you can install directly from Github

 ```sh
 pip install git+https://github.com/GIT_USER_ID/GIT_REPO_ID.git